 French lamb is also famous, particularly the tender young lambs that graze on salt marshes.

 Of other European countries, Iceland boasts a good quality lamb.
-It is the smallest of all, but has a remarkably delicate flavour and rich texture.
+It is the smallest of all but has a remarkably delicate flavor and rich texture.

 How to Cook Lamb

 If you want to cook and eat lamb at home, try practicing with skewers.
 Since it is cut into small pieces and combined with vegetables, it has a different feel and approach than regular grilled meat that is cut flat.
 For those who don’t like the greasy feel or are concerned about dieting, lamb ribs are ideal.

 Because lamb is basically a scented food, many recipes have been developed to get rid of the scent, and there are various spices to eat with it after cooking.
 Among them, the most popular spice is cumin.
 Experiment with various types of spices and sauces and find what works best for you.